nuttblog/nuttblog.github.io/_posts/2024-06-25-the-power-of-beginners-luck.md

 layout: post
 title: "The Power of Beginner’s Luck"
 date: 2024-06-25
+Category: Growth
-tags: [Business, Career, Growth, Mindset]
+tags: [Business, Career, Mindset]
 ---

 In Paulo Coelho’s *The Alchemist*, there is a recurring mention of **"Beginner’s Luck."** It is that mysterious force that favors those starting a new journey.
 Whether entering a new job or launching a business, we often see newcomers outperform veterans.